-There are many factors that can have a significant impact on whether a securitization transaction that we execute or participate in is profitable to us or results in a loss.
+A significant part of our business and growth strategy is to engage in various securitization transactions related to residential mortgage loans.
+There are many factors that can have a significant impact on our ability to profitably effectuate securitization transaction.
 One of these factors is the price we pay for the mortgage loans that we securitize, which, in the case of residential mortgage loans, is impacted by the level of competition in the marketplace for acquiring residential mortgage loans and the relative desirability to originators or other financial institutions of retaining residential mortgage loans as investments or selling them to third parties such as us.
-The cost of the short-term debt we use to finance our mortgage loan before securitization impacts the profitability of our securitization transactions.
-This short-term debt cost is affected by several factors including its availability to us, its interest rate, its duration, and the percentage of our mortgage loans that third parties are willing to provide short-term financing.
+The cost and availability of the short-term debt we use to finance our mortgage loan before securitization impacts the profitability of our securitizations.
+This short-term debt cost is affected by several factors including its availability to us, its interest rate, its duration, and the percentage of our mortgage loans that third parties are willing to provide short-term financing, all of which have been negatively impacted by the COVID-19 pandemic.

 After we acquire mortgage loans that we intend to securitize, we can also suffer losses if the value of those loans declines before securitization.
-Declines in the value of a residential mortgage loan, for example, can be due to, among other things, changes in interest rates, changes in the credit quality of the loan, and changes in the projected yields required by investors to invest in securitization transactions.
-To the extent we seek to hedge against a decline in loan value due to changes in interest rates, there is a cost of hedging that also affects whether a securitization is profitable.
+Declines in the value of a residential mortgage loan, for example, can be due to, among other things, changes in interest rates, changes in the credit quality of the loan, changes in the projected yields required by investors to invest in securitization transactions, and increased delinquencies which we expect to occur as a result of the COVID-19 pandemic.
+Hedging against a decline in loan value due to changes in interest rates may impact the profitability of a securitization.

-The price that investors in mortgage-backed securities will pay for securities issued in our securitization transactions also has a significant impact on the profitability of the transactions to us, and these prices are impacted by numerous market forces and factors.
+The price that investors in mortgage-backed securities will pay for securities issued in our securitization transactions also has a significant impact on the profitability of the transactions to us, and these prices are impacted by numerous market forces and factors including the uncertainty, potential delinquencies, and lack of liquidity we are experiencing during the COVID-19 pandemic.
 In addition, the underwriter(s) or placement agent(s) we select for securitization transactions, the terms of their engagement and the transaction costs incurred in such securitizations can also impact the profitability of our securitizations.
 Also, any liability that we may incur, or may be required to reserve for when executing a transaction can cause a loss to us.
 To the extent that we are not able to profitably execute future securitizations of residential mortgage loans or other assets, including for the reasons described above or for other reasons, it could have a material adverse impact on our business and financial results.